Why Structured Interviews are Critical [Win at Hiring in 2021]

 - Did you ever fail to meet a deadline?
 Why?
 What did you do about it?
 (Work ethic, organization, time management)

 - Have you ever had an ethical dilemma at work?
 What did you do?
 (Integrity, honesty)

-Tailor these questions to the position.
+Make sure you tailor these questions to the position.
 For example, for a customer service position, ask the applicant to describe a time they solved a problem for a customer.
 For a teaching position, use scenarios involving students.
-Behavioral questions can reveal whether a candidate is a better fit for another position.
-Keep the applicant in your candidate pool for future openings within your company.
+Keep in mind that behavioral questions can reveal whether a candidate is a better fit for another position.
+Consequently, if that happens, retain the applicant in your candidate pool for future openings within your company.

 Applicant Tracking Systems With Interview Tools Make it Easy

-ATS are affordable for small businesses and tight hiring budgets.
-Most have a nominal sign-up fee.
-You can start small and inexpensive and scale up as your company grows.
+Fortunately, ATS are affordable for businesses on tight budgets.
+In fact, most have a small (or no) sign-up fee.
+Consequently, you can start small and scale up as your company grows.
 If you are wary of long-term contracts, look for a month-to-month subscription.
 For a small investment, you can try it out.
-Discover how it streamlines structured interviewing.
-Systems with onboarding tools allow you to change an applicant’s status to ‘Hired’ and migrate them to the onboarding process.
-You won’t have to enter all of their information again.

-ApplicantStack Recruit helps small businesses implement the same type of structured interviews used by large employers.
+ApplicantStack helps small businesses use the same type of structured interviews used by large employers.
 ApplicantStack solutions help you thrive in today’s competitive labor market.
-You can try ApplicantStack Recruit for free and start improving your hiring outcomes.
+You can try ApplicantStack for free and start improving your hiring outcomes.